Playing soccer has many health benefits, especially if you’re looking to have fun and stay in shape,

 5. Improve bone strength

-Right from birth, our bones grow in mass and density and length till after a certain age where they start getting weak.
+Right from birth, our bones grow in mass and density, and length.

 6. Increases muscle strength